-How to Butterfly (Spatchcock) a Whole Chicken – Step by Step
+How to Butterfly (Spatchcock) a Whole Turkey or Chicken

 Step 1 – The tools

-Just 3 items are needed.
-A sturdy cutting board, a sharp pairing knife and sharp kitchen shears.
+You only need 3 items. sturdy cutting board, a sharp pairing knife and sharp kitchen shears.

 Step 2 – Backbone removal

-With the bird breast-side down and the open end of the bird closest to you, grab the end of the backbone.
+With the bird breast-side down and the open end of the bird closest to you, grab the end of the spine.
 Using the shears, cut down either side of the backbone and remove.
+This step is easier with a chicken’s backbone, as it is smaller than a turkey’s.

 Step 3 – Open up the chicken